JWJPaton/GAN-Speech_engine_and_research_tools/README.md

 # GAN-Speech_engine_and_research_tools
 A GAN (Generative Adversarial Network) can currently create a very good speech vocoder using linked voice and text data.
 This voice and text data exists license-free on the web.
 This means the knowledge, data and tools exist to create a license free Speech Engine and to enable further work.
 ## To do
- - Identify GAN-TTS projects with a suitable license to allow creation of a license-free voice
+ - Investigate the feasibility of using Tensorflow.js

 ## Datasets
 [The "LJ Speech Dataset"](https://keithito.com/LJ-Speech-Dataset/)